MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/Update-MgServicePrincipal.md

   - `[SamlSingleSignOnSettings <IMicrosoftGraphSamlSingleSignOnSettings>]`: samlSingleSignOnSettings
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[RelayState <String>]`: The relative URI the service provider would redirect to after completion of the single sign-on flow.
   - `[ServicePrincipalNames <String[]>]`: Contains the list of identifiersUris, copied over from the associated application.
 Additional values can be added to hybrid applications.
 These values can be used to identify the permissions exposed by this app within Azure AD.
 For example,Client apps can specify a resource URI which is based on the values of this property to acquire an access token, which is the URI returned in the 'aud' claim.The any operator is required for filter expressions on multi-valued properties.
 Not nullable.
+Supports $filter (eq, not, ge, le, startsWith).
   - `[ServicePrincipalType <String>]`: Identifies if the service principal represents an application or a managed identity.
 This is set by Azure AD internally.
 For a service principal that represents an application this is set as Application.
 For a service principal that represent a managed identity this is set as ManagedIdentity.
+The SocialIdp type is for internal use.
   - `[SignInAudience <String>]`: Specifies the Microsoft accounts that are supported for the current application.
 Read-only.
-Supported values are:AzureADMyOrg: Users with a Microsoft work or school account in my organization's Azure AD tenant (single-tenant).AzureADMultipleOrgs: Users with a Microsoft work or school account in any organization's Azure AD tenant (multi-tenant).AzureADandPersonalMicrosoftAccount: Users with a personal Microsoft account, or a work or school account in any organization's Azure AD tenant.PersonalMicrosoftAccount: Users with a personal Microsoft account only.
+Supported values are:AzureADMyOrg: Users with a Microsoft work or school account in my organization’s Azure AD tenant (single-tenant).AzureADMultipleOrgs: Users with a Microsoft work or school account in any organization’s Azure AD tenant (multi-tenant).AzureADandPersonalMicrosoftAccount: Users with a personal Microsoft account, or a work or school account in any organization’s Azure AD tenant.PersonalMicrosoftAccount: Users with a personal Microsoft account only.
   - `[Synchronization <IMicrosoftGraphSynchronization>]`: synchronization
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`: Read-only.